Dry Eye Center of Arizona

 Healthy lids are critical to managing dry eye and ocular surface disease.
 The lids contain the critically important meibomian glands which help support a healthy and stable tear structure.
 Bacterial overpopulation of the lids is extremely common and requires aggressive management.

 It is important to note that there are several hypochlorous acid "knock-offs" that contain significant amounts of toxic laundry bleach.
-For that reason, it is important to insist on Avenova brand which is pure hypochlorous acid.
+For that reason, it is important to insist on Hyclear brand which is pure hypochlorous acid.

 Treatment for meibomian gland dysfunction (MGD)